USA Softball (ASA) League Format

 Example

-A team preparing for a USA Softball state tournament double-checks its bat bag against the current USA Softball certified-bat list, since a bat that passed USSSA certification does not automatically qualify.
+A team preparing for a USA Softball state tournament double-checks its bat bag against the current USA Softball certified-bat list, since a bat that passed USSSA certification does not on its own qualify.

 Why it matters